 Notes: 1.
 The time required for module 1 above will vary with the entrance level of the trainee.

-The recommended hours are set on the assumption that the trainee has achieved IELTS level 5 or the equivalent.
+The recommended hours are set on the assumption that the trainee has achieved IELTS level 5 or the equivalent and possesses a valid VHF radio operator certificate.

-DETAILED TEACHING SYLLABUS FOR MODULE 1 – LANGUAGE
+DETAILED competence table FOR MODULE 1 – Communication Coordination and interaction

-Detailed Teaching Syllabus – Language
+Competence Table – Communication Coordination and Interaction